Sudan - Driving through the desert

 On the way to the main Nubian Pyramids

-Its a long ride to Meroe with about 4 hours.
-The pyramids of Meroe are visible from far as they are big and there are a lot of them over a big area.There are not only pyramids in the same area but also some cave inside the mountains.
+It's a long ride to Meroe, about 4 hours.
+The pyramids of Meroe are visible from far as they are big and there are a lot of them over a big area.There are not only pyramids in the same area but also some caves inside the mountains.

 They are re-building the pyramids

-The most I liked the pyramids of Meroe.
-These are the biggest ones in Sudan and built on dunes in the desert.
+These are the biggest ones in Sudan and are built on dunes in the desert.
 It's nice to walk around them and visit the interior.
-Even all of them look almost the same empty inside, it was worth to take a look.Almost all tops of the pyramids in Sudan are destroyed.
-Been told:
+Even all of them have almost the same emptiness inside.

 This is due to some Italian architect who came to Sudan and blew off the tops of the pyramids, took out all the gold and left to back home.
 This happened in the 20th century and he even forced the locals to help him get the gold.